Substantive application for resource consents and other approvals

 The panel can set conditions on an approval, for example requiring measures to manage the impact of the project.

 If the panel intends to grant an approval with conditions, they must first provide the draft conditions for comment to the applicant and other parties specified in the Act.
-If the panel intends to decline an approval, they must first provide their draft decision to the applicant and invite the applicant to propose changes to the project or conditions.

 When a decision is made, it will be notified to the applicant and other stakeholders as defined in the Act.
 It will also be published on this website.